Readpato/booking-system/README.md

 - Objects are pretty good to handle errors.
 To be able to use the keys and values from objects to sort out the erros that can be produced when the app is running is pretty important.

 - Interpolation of variables is pretty important!
 You can interpolate a lot of things and that facilitates the code.
-The complicated thing is to start thinking abstractly, but once you got it, it improves your code so much
+The complicated thing is to start thinking abstractly, but once you got it, it improves your code so much.

 - To add a disabled attribute to an HTML element you have can use the setAttribute function but, it has to have the value of "".
 If not, you are going to find an error!